 moved to the new Aerospace Center Building at 370 L’Enfant Promenade.
 Only 25 staff members chose to move to Washington, and Jim Harford also retired at this time after 35 years with the ARS and AIAA.
 The new Executive Director,

 Cort Durocher, started on 1 October 1988.

 The AIAA was now a mature professional society.
 Cort Durocher brought AIAA into the computer age with the purchase of 100 desktop computers for all staff, that could be networked, and under his management the Institute weathered years of fiscal ups and downs.
 AIAA conferences branched out from just specialist meetings to include governmental support, from NASA to the Air Force and others.
 The most notable achievement of AIAA during this time, however, was the creation of the AIAA Foundation in 1996 to administer AIAA-funded awards and scholarships.
 Today, the Foundation awards over $150,000 in scholarships, grants and honoraria per year.

 To celebrate 100 years of powered flight, the AIAA Board allocated $3.7 million for the Evolution of Flight Campaign, the largest investment in a single program in the history of the Institute.
 Comprising over three years of activities, the program culminated in a week-long celebration coinciding with other centennial events in Dayton, Ohio in July of 2003.

 Cort Durocher retired as AIAA's Executive Director in 2004.
-His successor, Robert Dickman, served from 2005 to 2012, and current AIAA Executive Director Sandra Magnus started in October 2012 inheriting an organization that has never offered a broader range of programs supporting the members and the industry.
+His successor, Robert Dickman, served from 2005 to 2012.
+Former NASA astronaut Sandra Magnus served from October 2012 to January 2018.
+Current AIAA Executive Director Dan Dumbacher inherited an organization in January 2018 that has never offered a broader range of programs supporting its members and the industry.
 For over 80 years, AIAA has taken great pride in its achievements and those of its members, and looks forward to continuing its support into the far future.